pitastrudl/wekanwiki/FAQ.md

 ``
 With the `--sig-proxy=false` flag, you can close the attached shell again via **ctl + x** without exiting the Wekan process.

-Via the web-interface trigger a password reset and what the terminal output.
+Via the web-interface press the '_forgot your password?_' link and trigger a reset mail.
+And watch the terminal output for the e-mail.

 ## How can I contribute to Wekan?
 We’re glad you’re interested in helping the Wekan project!
 We welcome bug reports, enhancement ideas, and pull requests, in our GitHub bug tracker.
 Have a look at the [Contributing][] notes for more information how you can help improve and enhance Wekan.